 Second try was using some beans with it.
 I used the other half of the sardines, drained and rinsed some baked beans and mixed them in.
 Hmm, not quite right, a bit too dry this time.
 So a little splodge of soft cheese, and et voila, a fishy sandwich filling, packed full of protein, super easy to make and will freeze beautifully, in or out of the sandwich wrapping.

-So to make both the pasta sauce and the sandwich filling…
+So to make both the sandwich filling and the toast topper

 The beans I used were Lidl Campolargo ones and yielded 218g of drained beans, so I am assuming about a quarter of a tin